2009 Challenge Trophy: New Brunswick

 Did not send a team in 2008 and so are unranked for 2009.
 Deadline for teams to register is 15-July-2009.

 Prince Edward Island

-The Avondale Islanders seen to be the only team competing at a high enough level and will probably represent PEI again.
+The Avondale Islanders are currently the only team competing at a sufficient level to potentially represent PEI.

 Nova Scotia

 The winner of the Nova Scotia Soccer League will represent the province at the National Challenge Trophy.
 This year's competition will include: